 The technology tools in the Hanlon Financial Systems Lab enable faculty to perform leading-edge research.

-Jeffrey Odiase and Omoluyi Olofin from North Star Academy Lincoln Park were the top winners in the 2022 Trading Day, an annual trading competition between high school students using the Hanlon Lab's top-flight tools and real-time data.
+The School of Business hosts an annual trading competition between sophomore and junior high school students using the Hanlon Lab’s top-flight tools and real-time data.

 The annual Conference on High-Frequency Finance and Data Analytics features new research insights in data science, finance and computer science with invited guests from prestigious universities and top companies, including Facebook, Bloomberg and Mizuho.